JGCRI/pygcam/pygcam/docs/source/diff.rst

 The ``pygcam.diff`` module
 ============================

-Functions for computing differences between CSV files and generating CSV and XLSX files.
+Functions for computing differences between CSV files and for generating CSV and XLSX from multiple CSV files.

 API
 ---